The Last Lap in Brand Awareness – Brand Ambassadors

-However, there have been athlete scandals where famous brands have had to immediately drop their athletes for misbehaviour.
-Nike dropped Lance Armstrong upon his admission to doping.
-They also suspended their endorsement of Houston Texans quarterback Deshaun Watson when he was alleged sexual assault and sexual misconduct.
+However, there have been athlete scandals where famous brands have had to drop their athletes for misbehaviour.
+For instance, Nike dropped Lance Armstrong upon his admission to doping, as well as suspended their endorsement of Deshaun Watson when he was accused of sexual assault and sexual misconduct.

 A Strong Brand Regardless Of Brand Ambassador

 Can brands remain strong after having their reputations tarnished by their ambassadors?
 The short answer is yes.